isomerpages/moe-methodistgirlssch/_our-community/Careers at MGS/Teaching positions.md

 in school improvement, is resourceful and innovative.
 <br>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Good staff work and organizational
 skills in engaging and influencing people at all levels</p>
-<p><strong>&nbsp;</strong>To apply, please email your detailed resume with
+<p>To apply, please email your detailed resume with information on your current
-information on your current and expected remuneration and a recent photograph email to:</p>
+and expected remuneration and a recent photograph email to:</p>
 <p>Human Resources Team
 <br>Email: <a rel="noopener noreferrer nofollow" target="_blank">hr@mgs.sch.edu.sg</a>
 </p>